-First, make sure that you get written confirmation that your state and federal taxes were submitted, either from your online tax software or from your tax preparer if you used one.
+First, make sure that you get written confirmation that your state and federal taxes were submitted, either by your tax preparer or through your online tax software.

-Make sure you have your own copy of your filed tax return and all documents included in your filing.
+Make sure you have your own copy of your filed tax return as well as all the documents that were included in your filing.
 It's good to have a copy for your records and you never know when you might need a copy quickly.